ccat3z/stars/README.md

 * [bettercap/bettercap](https://github.com/bettercap/bettercap): The Swiss Army knife for 802.11, BLE, IPv4 and IPv6 networks reconnaissance and MITM attacks.
 * [rtyley/bfg-repo-cleaner](https://github.com/rtyley/bfg-repo-cleaner): Removes large or troublesome blobs like git-filter-branch does, but faster.
 And written in Scala
 * [bytedance/bhook](https://github.com/bytedance/bhook): :fire: ByteHook is an Android PLT hook library which supports armeabi-v7a, arm64-v8a, x86 and x86_64.
-* [ful1e5/Bibata_Cursor](https://github.com/ful1e5/Bibata_Cursor): Opensource, compact, and material designed cursor set.
+* [ful1e5/Bibata_Cursor](https://github.com/ful1e5/Bibata_Cursor): Open source, compact, and material designed cursor set.
 * [plk/biber](https://github.com/plk/biber): Backend processor for BibLaTeX
 * [plk/biblatex](https://github.com/plk/biblatex): biblatex is a sophisticated bibliography system for LaTeX users.
 It has considerably more features than traditional bibtex and supports UTF-8
 * [yujincheng08/BiliRoaming](https://github.com/yujincheng08/BiliRoaming): 哔哩漫游，解除B站客户端番剧区域限制的Xposed模块，并且提供其他小功能。An Xposed module that unblocks bangumi area limit of BILIBILI with miscellaneous features.